Deeksha-kulal/image-processing/README.md

 ![image](https://user-images.githubusercontent.com/72547536/104432659-14c94480-553e-11eb-9b77-5604294c40fe.png)

 ## program 7:
-## Develop a program to find the neighbours of each element in the matrix.
+## Develop a program to find the  sum of neighbours of each element in the matrix.
 ## description:
 ## np.asarray():numpy.asarray()function is used when we want to convert input to an array.
 Input can be lists, lists of tuples, tuples, tuples of tuples, tuples of lists and ndarrays.
 ## np.zeros():The numpy.zeros() function returns a new array of given shape and type, with zeros.